 Preparing a list of questions can help you make the most of your time with your doctor, and ensure that you cover all of the points that are important to you.
 For atrioventricular canal defect, some basic questions to ask your doctor include:

-- What kinds of tests are needed?
-Do these tests require any special preparation?
+- What tests are needed?
+Is there any special preparation for them?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment anytime you don't understand something.
+In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor